rei/rei-cedar-docs/docs/patterns/notifications/README.md

 They inform users of advisory information that enhances the site experience such as quantity updates or busy states.
 Additionally, These notifications often only update a specific part of an inline content section.

+It is important to grasp that many visual transitions are actually update notifications and should provide contextual information to our users.
+This can be added in the form of screen reader only text, though consider if the action without context will create any cognitive dissonance for our visual users.
+Remember to create sufficient Visual feedback as many update notifications are unassociated triggering action.
 #### At A Glance
 <cdr-table class="advanced-table" full-width=false>
   <tr>